AdguardTeam/KnowledgeBase/docs/adguard-for-android/installation.md

 ![Privacy Policy *mobile_border](https://cdn.adtidy.org/content/kb/ad_blocker/android/installation/fl_3.png)

 4. **Create a local VPN**.
-To filter all the traffic right on your device and not to rout it through a remote server AdGuard needs to set up a VPN connection.
+In order to filter all traffic directly on your device and not route it through a remote server, AdGuard needs to establish a VPN connection.

 ![Create a local VPN *mobile_border](https://cdn.adtidy.org/content/kb/ad_blocker/android/installation/fl_2.png)